Arthur Mathews (writer)

-Arthur Mathews is an Irish comedy writer and actor who, often with writing partners such as Graham Linehan, Paul Woodfull and Matt Berry, co-created and co-wrote the television comedies Father Ted, Big Train and Toast of London, and contributed to other comedy shows including Harry Enfield and Chums, The Fast Show, The Day Today, and Brass Eye.
+Arthur Mathews is an Irish comedy writer and actor.
+With writers including Graham Linehan, Paul Woodfull and Matt Berry, he co-created and co-wrote the television comedies Father Ted, Big Train and Toast of London, and contributed to comedy shows including Harry Enfield and Chums, The Fast Show, The Day Today, and Brass Eye.

 Early life

 Mathews attended Castleknock College, a private school run by Vincentian priests.
 He then graduated from the Dublin Institute of Technology with a degree in graphic design.
 He played drums in spoof U2 tribute act "The Joshua Trio" with Paul Woodfull, with whom he would later work on I, Keano.
 He worked as art editor for Hot Press, leaving in 1991 to move to London.

 Writing career

 Television

-Mathews has contributed to many sketch shows, including Harry Enfield and Chums, The All New Alexei Sayle Show and the Ted & Ralph segments of The Fast Show.
+Mathews has contributed to sketch shows including Harry Enfield and Chums, The All New Alexei Sayle Show and the Ted & Ralph segments of The Fast Show.

 However, it was with Father Ted (three series, 1995–1998) that he and Graham Linehan made their biggest impression.
 It debuted on Channel 4.
 The writing partnership had previously co-written the comedy Paris (one series, 1994), also for Channel 4.

 Both Linehan and Mathews worked on the first series of sketch show Big Train, but Linehan dropped out for the second series.
-Mathews has also contributed to other British comedies such as Brass Eye, Jam, Black Books and later Toast of London.
-He later contributed sketches for Kevin Eldon, including the Amish Sex Pistols.
+Mathews has also written for other British comedies such as Brass Eye, Jam and Black Books, and later contributed sketches to It's Kevin, including the Amish Sex Pistols.

 In 1999, Linehan and Mathews created the sixties-set sitcom Hippies, but the six-part series (which starred Simon Pegg and Sally Phillips) was written by Mathews alone.

-In late 2003, the two men were named one of the 50 funniest acts to work in television by The Observer.
+In late 2003, Linehan and Mathews were named one of the 50 funniest acts to work in television by The Observer.
+In 2012, Matthews co-created Toast of London with Matt Berry, which ran for three series (2013–2015), with a fourth, titled Toast of Tinseltown, appearing in 2022.